matthewwyndham/city-organizer/README.md

 6. When you have successfully created the markdown file.
 Test your code by running `npm test`

 ## The Challenge
-In `main.js` add the nessesary code to transform the flat csv data into the nested format that is shown below.
-Where cities of the same STATE are under their respective STATE and states of the same REGION are under their respective REGION
+In `main.js` add the nessesary code to transform the flat csv data into the nested format that the `write` function is expecting.
+If everything goes good the `write` function should create a file that looks like this:
 ``` md
 # Midwest
 ## Illinois